Jack Wagner (screenwriter): Biography

 Born in Monterey, California, United States, Wagner was one of five children, all boys, of William Wallace Wagner, a railroad conductor, and Edith Wagner, a writer who provided dispatches for the Christian Science Monitor during the Mexican Revolution.
 He lived in Mexico from about 1895 to 1909 before moving to Los Angeles to work for D. W. Griffith on his early films.
 Between the years 1909 and 1912, Wagner worked mostly as a furniture painter, set designer and second unit cameraman.
-He then turned his attention to gag writing and found a job with Mack Sennett writing gags for Keystone Kops shorts.
+He then turned his attention to gag writing and found a job with Mack Sennett writing gags for Keystone Cops shorts.
 His specialty was comedy construction, especially the famed car chase scenes.
 He often alternated between writing comedy and working behind the camera as a principal photographer or assistant cameraman.

 When the United States entered World War I, he joined the Army's first motion picture unit with the Signal Corps.
 He was assigned to filming Air Corps footage.
 He also filmed battles involving American forces at the Marne, St. Mihiel and Meuse-Argonne.
 He was discharged in 1919.
 He continued working through the teens and 1920s as a gag writer and cameraman for Fox Films and the Hall Room Boys Photoplays.
 He also worked as an assistant director and second unit man for such directors as Allan Dwan and Lewis Milestone.
 He also was on Corrine Griffith and Constance Talmadge's writing production staffs.
 One of his last cinematography assignments before turning to screenwriting full-time was as a second unit cameraman for Rex Ingram's The Four Horsemen of the Apocalypse.